-There’s also work going on to create a new medieval gallery in partnership with the British Museum, and restore some of the castle keep – parts of the museum will reopen during the redevelopment works, although the site is currently still shut.
+There’s also work going on to create a new medieval gallery in partnership with the British Museum, and restore some of the castle keep – parts of the museum will be open during the redevelopment works, although the castle itself remains shut.

 Museum of Norwich at the Bridewell